 CBT for Social Anxiety Process

-I conduct a thorough assessment to understand the specific situations that trigger her anxiety, the thoughts and beliefs she has in these situations, and how she behaves (e.g., avoidance and safety behaviors).
+I conduct a thorough assessment to understand the specific situations that trigger her fears, the thoughts and beliefs she has in these situations, and how she behaves (e.g., avoidance and safety behaviors).
 I want to understand the history of these challenges and her overall history.
-To gather even more information, I ask Sarah to keep a diary to record instances of social anxiety, including the context, her thoughts, physical symptoms, and behaviors.
+To gather even more information, I ask Sarah to keep a diary to record these instances, including the context, her thoughts, physical symptoms, and behaviors.

-I teach Sarah about the nature of social anxiety and how CBT can help.
+I teach Sarah about the nature of her fears and how CBT techniques can help.
 I explain the cognitive model, highlighting how thoughts, feelings, and behaviors are interconnected.
 I reassure her that this anxiety is a common and treatable condition.

 Cognitive Restructuring

-Next, Sarah creates a hierarchy of feared situations, ranking them from least to most anxiety-provoking.
+Next, Sarah creates a hierarchy of feared situations, ranking them from least to most worry-provoking.
 She then gradually exposes herself to these situations, starting with the least threatening.
-For example, she’ll start by making small talk with a coworker and eventually work up to giving a presentation at a team meeting.
+For example, she’ll begin by engaging in small talk with a coworker and eventually progress to giving a presentation at a team meeting.
 During these exposures, Sarah conducts behavioral experiments to test her negative beliefs.
-For instance, she might deliberately make a small mistake in a meeting to see if people react as negatively as she fears.
+For instance, she might deliberately make a small mistake in a meeting to see if people react as negatively as she fears they will.

 As an adjunct to this step, Sarah learns relaxation techniques, such as deep breathing or progressive muscle relaxation, to help manage physical symptoms of anxiety.